aws/eks-anywhere/designs/node-labels.md

 **Problem:** Within an EKS-A cluster, the user might want to run specific workloads only on certain nodes.
 A great way to do this is by assigning labels to the desired nodes.
-However, there is currently no way for users to add labels to their nodes.
+However, there is currently no way for users to add labels to their nodes during cluster creation.
-This limits the users from being able to add this extra level of customization when deploying applications and other workloads on their cluster.
+Users may assign labels to nodes post cluster creation, but those labels will not persist during processes like upgrading the cluster (which rolls new machines hence new nodes).

 ### Goals and Objectives

-As an EKS Anywhere user, I want to:
+As an EKS Anywhere user:

-* Have the ability to run specific workloads on specific nodes
+* I want to have the ability to run specific workloads on specific nodes
-* Have the ability to assign one or more labels to a node
+* I want to have the ability to assign one or more labels to a node during cluster creation
+* I want my node labels to persist during cluster operations such as upgrades

 ## Overview of Solution